mathworks/matlab-azure-devops-extension/overview.md

 >**Note:** The **Install MATLAB** task automatically includes the [MATLAB batch licensing executable](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md) (`matlab-batch`).
 To use a MATLAB batch licensing token in a pipeline that does not use this task, you must first download the executable and add it to the system path.

-#### Required Software
+#### Required Software on Self-Hosted Agents
-Before using MATLAB Package Manager to automatically install MATLAB and other products, verify that the required software is installed on your Linux or macOS agent.
+Before using the **Install MATLAB** task to install MATLAB and other products on a self-hosted UNIX agent, verify that the required software is installed on your agent.

 ##### Linux
 If you are using a Linux agent, verify that the following software is installed on your agent:
 - Third-party packages required to run the `mpm` command — To view the list of `mpm` dependencies, refer to the Linux section of [Get MATLAB Package Manager](https://www.mathworks.com/help/install/ug/get-mpm-os-command-line.html).
 - All MATLAB dependencies — To view the list of MATLAB dependencies, go to the [MATLAB Dependencies](https://github.com/mathworks-ref-arch/container-images/tree/main/matlab-deps) repository on GitHub.
-Then, open the `<release>/<system>/base-dependencies.txt` file for your MATLAB version and your build agent's operating system.
+Then, open the `<release>/<system>/base-dependencies.txt` file for your MATLAB version and your agent's operating system.

 ##### macOS
 If you are using a macOS agent with an Apple silicon processor, verify that Java&reg; Runtime Environment (JRE&trade;) is installed on your agent.
 For information about this requirement and to get a compatible JRE version, see [MATLAB on Apple Silicon Macs](https://www.mathworks.com/support/requirements/apple-silicon.html).